KeyboardKit/KeyboardKit/README.md

 [Read more here][Input-Sets]

-## Keyboard Layouts
+## Layouts

-KeyboardKit can combine an input set with surrounding actions to create a keyboard layout, which is the total set of actions on a keyboard.
+KeyboardKit can combine an input set with surrounding actions to create a keyboard layout, which provides you with the total set of keyboard action as well as their sizes.

 [Read more here][Keyboard-Layouts]

+## Appearances

+KeyboardKit lets you create everything from completely custom keyboards to keyboards that imitate the native keyboards and can be styled with custom appearances.

+[Read more here][Appearance]

+## Callouts

+KeyboardKit lets you show callout bubbles as the users type, as well as secondary action callouts that can provide users with optional actions when long pressing a keyboard button.

+[Read more here][Callouts]

+## Emojis

+KeyboardKit contains emoji categories and keyboard views that let you present emojis like the native keyboards do.

+[Read more here][Emojis]

+## Gestures

+KeyboardKit supports a rich set of keyboard-specific gestures, like tap, double tap, long press, swipe etc.

+[Read more here][Gestures]

 ## Autocomplete

-KeyboardKit supports autocomplete and can present autocomplete suggestions to users as they type.
+KeyboardKit can present autocomplete suggestions to users as they type.
+The core library doesn't come with an implemented engine, but you can inject your own.

 [Read more here][Autocomplete]